VinhNgT/portfolio-projects/.vscode/settings_explain.md

 ### Python overwrite PATH workaround

-As of 21/6/2024, if 'python.terminal.activateEnvironment' is 'true', the Python extension will overwrite the PATH set by the Dart extension, causing the 'flutter' commands to not be found in the terminal, breaking FVM in the process.
+As of 21/6/2024, if 'python.terminal.activateEnvironment' is 'true', the Python extension will overwrite the PATH set by the Dart extension, causing the 'flutter' commands to be missing from PATH.

-Therefore, the workaround for this issue is to set it to 'false' and manually configure the PATH for Python in the terminal settings.
+The workaround for this issue is to set it to 'false' and manually configure PATH for Python in the terminal settings.

 ```json
 "python.terminal.activateEnvironment": false,